 The Oasis of the Seas boasts living luxury at sea with it’s Spa & Fitness center, 4 pools, 10 Hot Tubs, Surf Machines, Sport courts, mini-golf, Zip line, Casino, Theatres, Nightclub, and Youth and Teen centers.
 And don’t forget the FOOD, FOOD, FOOD.
 Aside from the traditional dining rooms and buffets there are also cafes and fine-dining restaurants galore.

 There are more cruise ships sailing today than ever before and that translates to price drops for passengers.
-The most expensive suite on Titanic cost around $4500 per person, given inflation, in 2008 that would have been the equivalent of US $95,860!
-Today, depending on the cruise line you sail, you can sail a transatlantic cruise in a luxury suite (but keep in mind, a standard room isn't exactly steerage these days either!) for between $2500- $5000/person ($500-$1000 for a basic, inside cabin, depending on the line you cruise).
+The most expensive suite on Titanic cost around $4500 per person, given inflation, in 2008 that would have been the equivalent of $95,860 USD!
+Today, depending on the cruise line you sail, you can sail a transatlantic cruise in a luxury suite (but keep in mind, a standard room isn't exactly steerage these days either!)
+For between $2500-$5000/person ($500-$1000 for a basic, inside cabin, depending on the line you cruise).

 With the huge number of cruise ships sailing the seas these days, it is safe to say that just about anyone can find a cruise they will love.
 To help streamline the confusing process of finding your perfect cruise, let's walk through a few things:

 1. Is This Your First Cruise?
 First-time cruisers could potentially set sail in a bucket and love it.
 As you go on more cruises you become much pickier.
-It’s just a fact of cruising.
-So if you’ve never been and don’t know what to expect, I’d recommend sailing a less expensive itinerary/ship to get your sea legs.
-Also, go on a shorter cruise - a two or three-day itinerary, just to see if you like it.
+It's just a fact of cruising.
+So if you've never been and don't know what to expect, I'd recommend sailing a less expensive itinerary/ship to get your sea legs.
+Also, go on a shorter cruise -- a two or three-day itinerary, just to see if you like it.

 2. Luxury Vs Budget Cruise (Is budget a large factor?)
 If so, stick to larger cruise lines and larger ships.
 Carnival, Royal Caribbean and Norwegian are good bets for finding great deals.
 But keep in mind, with the larger, budget cruise lines you will have more passengers per square foot than on other lines.